đź’ˇThe CIO Strategic Playbook for AI in 2026 is now available!

 Allows for personalized content Yes, at content creation Yes, dynamically, at content delivery

-A CDP proves suitable for any organization across various industries (i.e, software, manufacturing, high-tech, financial services, healthcare…).
+A CDP proves suitable for any organization across various industries, including software, manufacturing, high-tech and electronics, financial services, regulatory bodies, and healthcare.
 However, it is particularly useful for businesses that:

-Manage large and complex knowledge bases: A content delivery platform provides a centralized repository for all knowledge assets that otherwise would be stored over multiple systems, preventing many users from easily accessing it.
+Manage large and complex knowledge bases: A Content Delivery Platform provides a centralized repository for all knowledge assets that otherwise would be stored over multiple systems, preventing many users from easily accessing them.

-Have many different publishing formats: Your organization should allow your tech doc team as well as your marketing team to write content in their preferred tools.
-A CDP supports multiple formats and provides the same content experience across the board whatever the sources.
+Have many different publishing formats: Organizations should allow their technical documentation and marketing teams to write content in their preferred tools.
+A CDP supports multiple formats and provides the same content experience across the board to all sources.

-Need to update content frequently in multiple places: The accelerating velocity of product launches and the frequency of product updates are two factors impacting the productivity of information development teams and creating new challenges.
-Through continuous content delivery, a CDP can ensure your content is always up-to-date, across all your channels.
+Need to update content frequently in multiple places: The accelerating velocity of product launches and frequent updates impact the productivity of information development teams and create new challenges.
+Through continuous content delivery, a CDP ensures content is always up-to-date across all channels.

-Are looking to implement more personalization: Businesses and end customers expect contextually relevant, personalized, consistent content experiences.
-A CDP can deliver knowledge to each user according to their profiles, preferences, but also to their behavior.
+Are looking to implement more personalization: Users expect contextually relevant, personalized, consistent content experiences.
+A CDP delivers knowledge to each user according to their profiles, preferences, and also to their behavior.

-Are in highly regulated industries: In industries such as financial services, life sciences, pharmaceuticals, and legal, delivering non-compliant content can come with a hefty price tag.
-A CDP ensures that your documentation is relevant and compliant.
+Are in highly regulated industries: In industries such as financial services, life sciences, pharmaceuticals, and legal, delivering non-compliant content comes with a hefty price tag.
+A CDP ensures that documentation meets regulatory and compliance standards.

 Finding a Content Delivery Platform that meets all these criteria is a challenge.
 Here are some feature guidelines for choosing the right CDP: